kvarak/dnd/docs/_Rules/skills.md

     <li>Forest<br/>
     <details>
       <summary>Woodcutting</summary>
       The skill at selecting and cutting timber to sustain a forest while drawing its resources.
-This skill might also give you Expertise on checks to communicate with both sides of a foresting dispute.
+This skill might also give you <b>Expertise</b> on checks to communicate with both sides of a foresting dispute.
       </details>
     </li>
     <li>Grassland</li>